ryujinx-mirror/ryujinx/README.md

 To build this emulator, you need the .NET Core 2.0 (or higher) SDK. https://www.microsoft.com/net/download/ In release builds, memory checks are disabled to improve performances.

-Or just drag'n'drop the *.NRO or the game folder on  the executable if you have a pre-build version.
+Or just drag'n'drop the *.NRO / *.NSO or the game folder on the executable if you have a pre-build version.

 **Features**